kth-step/HolBA/README.md

 cycles for returning from this function at 0x8009558w (pop {r7, pc}) are: 6
 ```

-If we add 6 cycles to 3755, we get the best and worst cycle count of 3761,
+If we add 6 cycles to 3755, we get 3761 as the best and worst cycle count,
 which is the constant time for aes presented in Table 2.
 Also, at the end
-of logs/armcm0/holba-se/aes, there is the HOL4 evaluation time, which will
+of `logs/armcm0/holba-se/aes`, there is the HOL4 evaluation time, which will
 be similar to the following:
 ```
 Exporting theory "aes_o0_whole" ... done.
 Theory "aes_o0_whole" took 8m32s to build